gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With this mode enabled, the XML report will associate output to the particular test case that created it.
 The Jenkins CI server provides a UI for inspecting the result of a particular test case of class.
 With `outputPerTestCase = true`, output from that test case will be shown on that screen.
+Previously it was only visible on the page for the test _class_.

 This is also necessary for effective use of the Jenkins [JUnit Attachments Plugin](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Attachments+Plugin) that allows associating test attachments (e.g. Selenium screen shots) with test execution in the Jenkins UI.